 Our principal sources of liquidity have been cash provided by operations, the issuance of Convertible Notes and, more recently, the issuance of term and revolving debt.
-Our principal uses of cash have been to meet debt service requirements, finance capital expenditures, fund working capital requirements and finance acquisitions.
-We anticipate that servicing debt, funding working capital requirements, financing capital expenditures, and acquisitions will continue to be the principal demands on our cash in the future
+Our principal uses of cash have been to finance capital expenditures, meet debt service requirements, fund working capital requirements and finance acquisitions.
+We anticipate that servicing debt, financing capital expenditures, funding working capital requirements, and acquisitions will continue to be the principal demands on our cash in the future.
+We have approximately \$121 million of debt payments due in the next 12 months.

-As of June 27, 2011, we had net working capital of approximately \$228.7 million compared to \$258.3 million as of December 31, 2010.
+As of September 26, 2011, we had net working capital of approximately \$210.7 million compared to \$258.3 million as of December 31, 2010.

-Our 2011 capital expenditure plan is expected to total approximately \$136.0 million (of which approximately \$115.0 million relates to our Asia Pacific segment), and will fund capital equipment purchases to increase production capacity, expand our technological capabilities and replace aging equipment.
+Our 2011 capital expenditure plan is expected to total approximately \$138.0 million (of which approximately \$125.0 million relates to our Asia Pacific segment), and will fund capital equipment purchases to increase production capacity, expand our technological capabilities and replace aging equipment.